freistli/rootbot/README.md

 [https://github.com/Azure/azure-cli/issues/25710](https://github.com/Azure/azure-cli/issues/25710)

-If you hit this, please close the running PS window, and start second time with the same parameters, then it will work.
+The script has handled this error inside using a retry method.
+In case you keep hitting this, please close the running PS window, and start second time with the same parameters, then it will work.

 ## Required Parameters of deploy.ps1

 #### baseName
 You give a name like "MyAIBot".
-A resource group name will be created with {baseName}_RG and all other services used will be inthat resource group.
+A resource group name will be created with {baseName}RG and all other services used will be inthat resource group.
+The bot app registration in Azure AD will be {baseName}.

 #### apiBase
 The Azure OpenAI Service Endpoint.
 This is a URL that is generated when you setup OpenAI API in Azure.